XingZhang999/Virion-model-generation/README.md

 These are supplemental scripts for a scientific paper.
 The instructions will be fully released, when the paper get accepted.
-To correctly use it, you need to read the paper carefully and tune the parameters based you own data.
+To correctly use them, you need to read the paper carefully and tune the parameters based your own data.

 Three scripts inculde:
 1, Estimate_parameters.m